 - Bitwarden servers return the encrypted Send to the Web Vault client.

 The Web Vault client locally decrypts the Send using the encryption key.

-If your send is password-protected, decryption of the Send will be blocked by authentication, however this should not be confused with the password being used for decryption.
+If your send is password-protected, decryption of the Send will be blocked by authentication.
+The server validates the password and only returns the Send if the password is correct.
+This should not be confused with the password being used for decryption.